Omnichannel Quality Engineering Makes Order Management System Transition a Breeze

 • Extensive test case modifications: Our team modified test cases across almost all aspects of the company’s ordering system except for POS.
 The areas we tested included all orders originating from the Call Center, In-Store, and Buy-Online-Pickup-In-Store (BOPIS).
 We also introduced testing for different shipping options, including home delivery and shipping to access point locations.

-• New payment gateway testing: As part of its migration, the company added a new payment gateway.
+• New payment gateway testing: As part of the migration, the company added a new payment gateway.
 We created and modified test cases for the company’s loyalty program and gift cards.
 We also had to create or modify test cases to handle different credit cards and mixed carts, where a single customer order number encompassed different kinds of shipments.

 • Comprehensive testing throughout the order life cycle: Our testing infrastructure validated orders through all stages of the order life cycle.
 These stages included order creation, fraud screening, settlement, scheduling, order release, fulfillment, cancellation, parcel receiving, parcel reversal, delivery charge refunds, and sales auditing modules.